JetBrains/space-app-tutorials/kotlin/app-homepage-react/README.md

 ## Public URL for locally running app

-For Space to be able to send events to your application, the application needs to be exposed via a public URL.
+For Space to be able to send requests to your application, the application needs to be exposed via a public URL.
 One way to do this is to use `ngrok`.
 After installing `ngrok` locally, run:

 ```shell